 - Spinal cord damage

-Call a Construction Accident Lawyer
+Call a Construction Accident Injury Lawyer

 Construction injury cases are often complex.
 In Massachusetts, you may be entitled to workers’ compensation, or you might have to file a personal injury lawsuit for your injuries.
 The compensation that you may recover in a workers’ comp claim is different from your potential damages in a third-party personal injury lawsuit.